STRUNG OUT

 The first question one asks about a vintage Martin guitar is often "was it built for steel strings?"

-Thanks to the extensive research in the Martin archives by John "Woody" Woodland, we now know that Martin began the process of shipping their guitars with steel strings as regular equipment with two Martin Style 2-17 guitars, #16879 and #16887, shipped to the John Wanamaker Department Store in Philadelphia on March 27, 1922.
+Thanks to extensive research in the Martin archives by John "Woody" Woodland, we now know that Martin began the process of shipping their standard (as opposed to Hawaiian) guitars, with steel strings as standard equipment, with two Martin Style 2-17 guitars, #16879 and #16887, shipped to the John Wanamaker Department Store in Philadelphia on March 27, 1922.

 This is #16879: